Allyson Inez Ford, MA, LPCC (she/her)

 Additionally, I am mixed race, queer and neurodivergent.
 I am also a parent.
 These important aspects of my identity have shaped my life experiences and influence the ways in which I show up as a therapist.
 Due to my own experiences with things like racism, sexism and ableism, I don’t shy away from these topics as they come up in therapy.
 I consider myself an activist outside of my therapist role, and view parenting as a powerful way to shape the next generation into a more equal, liberated society.

 My therapeutic approach is rooted in a psychodynamic, feminist and relational style.
 My clients describe me as warm, caring, genuine and relatable.
 I often use techniques from IFS, ACT, Psychodynamic Therapy, I-CBT and ERP (for OCD) when requested.
 I also practice harm reduction for Eating Disorders and offer Ketamine Assisted Psychotherapy.
 What I love about all of these techniques is they honor your agency, wisdom and self trust.
-Self trust and returning home to yourself is an essential part of healing.
+Self trust and returning home to yourself is an essential part of healing from both eating disorders and OCD.
 Another foundation of healing is the quality of the therapeutic relationship.
 We experience trauma in relationships, and we also heal in relationship.
 Therapy can provide a secure attachment, which becomes the foundation of a healthy sense of self.
 The goal is also to begin building secure attachments in your everyday life.

 A quote that sums up how I view the mechanism of change in therapy is:

-“Until you make the unconscious conscious, it will direct your life and you will call it fate” -Carl Jung.
 In a nutshell, we reclaim our life narrative, personal agency, needs, emotions, values and true passions when we live consciously and intentionally.
 Compassion for ourselves and others blossoms.
 The ripple effects of conscious relating are truly profound.
 To get here, we must go to the root of our suffering, which is indeed a painful journey.

 I truly care for all of my clients, and work diligently to help them recover and reclaim agency over their lives.
 There are few greater joys for me than watching a client find healing and personal freedom.
 This work is so meaningful to me and I am honored to be considered a part of your healing journey.